Narcissus (plant): Biological properties

 Extracts of Narcissus have demonstrated a number of potentially useful biological properties including antiviral, prophage induction, antibacterial, antifungal, antimalarial, insecticidal, cytotoxic, antitumor, antimitotic, antiplatelet, hypotensive, emetic, acetylcholine esterase inhibitory, antifertility, antinociceptive, chronotropic, pheromone, plant growth inhibitor, and allelopathic.
 An ethanol extract of Narcissus bulbs was found effective in one mouse model of nociception, para-benzoquinone induced abdominal constriction, but not in another, the hot plate test.
 Most of these properties are due to alkaloids, but some are also due to mannose-binding lectins.
 The most-studied alkaloids in this group are galantamine (galanthamine), lycorine, narciclasine, and pretazettine.

 It is likely that the traditional use of narcissi for the treatment of cancer was due to the presence of isocarbostyril constituents such as narciclasine, pancratistatin and their congeners.
-N. poeticus contains about 0.12g of narciclasine per kg of fresh bulbs.
+N. poeticus contains about 0.12 g of narciclasine per kg of fresh bulbs.

 Acetylcholine esterase inhibition has attracted the most interest as a possible therapeutic intervention, with activity varying by a thousandfold between species, and the greatest activity seen in those that contain galantamine or epinorgalanthamine.

 The rodent repellant properties of Narcissus alkaloids have been utilised in horticulture to protect more vulnerable bulbs.